Dooley Wilson: Casablanca

 In May 1942, Warner Bros. was casting its production of Casablanca and borrowed Wilson from Paramount Pictures for seven weeks at $500 a week.
 Per the studio custom of the day, Wilson received his contract salary, $350 per week, and Paramount kept the balance.

 Wilson was cast in the role of Sam, a singer and pianist employed by nightclub owner Rick (Humphrey Bogart).
 Wilson performs the Herman Hupfeld song "As Time Goes By", a continuing musical and emotional motif throughout the film.
 According to Aljean Harmetz, Variety singled out Wilson for the effectiveness of the song, and The Hollywood Reporter said he created "something joyous".
-The phrase "Play it again, Sam", commonly believed to be a quote from the film, is in fact never heard; the line is, "Play it, once, Sam."
+The phrase "Play it again, Sam", commonly believed to be a quote from the film, is in fact never heard; Ingrid Bergman's character says "Play it once, Sam.
+For old times' sake," while Humphrey Bogart's character later says only "Play it!".
 In the film, Wilson as Sam performs several other songs for the cafe audience: "It Had To Be You", "Shine", "Knock on Wood", "Avalon" and "Parlez-moi d'amour".

 Wilson was a singer and drummer, but not a pianist.
 The piano music for the film was played off-screen, either by Elliot Carpenter or Jean Plummer, and dubbed.